If you’ve worked with a group on a large and difficult jigsaw puzzle without reference to the picture, you may have seen these stages:

-- The middle: when most wander off to other things while a hardy few press on, hardly seeing any progress.
+- The middle: most wander off to other activities while a hardy few struggle on, and progress is slow and painful.

-- The end: everyone gathers with renewed energy as the END comes far more quickly than the middle stage would ever suggest.
+- The end: everyone gathers with renewed energy as the END comes in view, and is realized far more quickly than the middle stage would suggest.

-That’s what the No Place Left saga is about—inspiring readers with a vision for embracing their God-given role in helping to put the last pieces in place.
+That’s what the No Place Left saga and the 24:14 Coalition are about—inspiring believers with a vision for embracing their God-given role in the end stage of completing His grand purpose.